All ascents exponential from valued constraint graphs of pathwidth three: Introduction

 \pardo{Parameterized complexity: VCSPs as compact representation of fitness landscapes.
 Their constraint graphs.
 How to read a constraint graph.
 Sparsity and pathwidth.}

-Our first step toward a more nuanced notion of complexity than broad PLS-completeness is to look at subclasses of pseudo-Boolean functions limited by some relevant parameter.
-We can find these parameters by rewriting an arbitrary pseudo-Boolean function $f$ by its polynomial:
+Our first step toward a more nuanced notion of complexity is to look at subclasses of pseudo-Boolean functions limited by some relevant parameter.
+Any pseudo-Boolean function $f$ can be written as a polynomial: